 What are perilla leaves?

-Perilla leaves are commonly used in Korean cuisine for adding a touch of earthy and herbaceous flavors.
+Perilla leaves are commonly used in Korean cuisine to add a touch of earthy and herbaceous flavors.
 It’s a cross between mint and basil leaves, and they are incredibly fragrant.
 Perilla leaves are not a traditional ingredient in gilgeori toast so you can omit it if you desire but I personally think it adds a unique twist to this popular street food.
 If you do decide to use perilla leaves, you can find them at Korean markets like H Mart.
 When picking them out, be sure to go for ones that have bright green leaves and stems that are free from blemishes and brown spots.

 What is milk bread made of?